Madoc: Poetry

 Madoc's legend has been a notable subject for poets, however.
 The most famous account in English is Robert Southey's long 1805 poem Madoc, which uses the story to explore the poet's freethinking and egalitarian ideals.
 He had heard his story from Dr. W O Pughe.
 Southey wrote Madoc to help finance a trip of his own to America, where he and Samuel Taylor Coleridge hoped to establish a Utopian state they called a "Pantisocracy".
 Southey's poem in turn inspired the twentieth-century poet Paul Muldoon to write Madoc: A Mystery, which won the Geoffrey Faber Memorial Prize in 1992.
 It explores what might have happened if Southey and Coleridge had succeeded in coming to America to found their "ideal state".

-In Russian, the noted poet Alexander S. Pushkin composed a short poem "Madoc in Wales" (Медок в Уаллах, 1829) on the topic.
+In Russian, the noted poet Alexander S. Pushkin translated a short poem "Madoc in Wales" (Медок в Уаллах, 1829) on the topic originally composed by English poet Robert Southey.